darkdiesel/wordpress-study/wp-content/plugins/wp-chatbot/readme.txt

 **Does WP-Chatbot work in real time?**

-Yes, WP-Chatbot works on the Facebook Messenger platform, which transmits messages in real time.
+Yes, WP-Chatbot transmits messages in real time within Facebook Messenger as well as native web chat.

 **What industries is WP-Chatbot helpful for?**